Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval: Related Work

 \subsection{Text-based Person Retrieval}

 As one of the pioneering works, Li \etal~\cite{li2017person} study the task of large-scale text-based person retrieval, introducing the seminal CUHK-PEDES benchmark.
-Echoing the broader field of image-to-text retrieval and text-to-image retrieval, early efforts focus on enhancing feature robustness~\cite{zhang2018deep, shao2022learning} and devising effective cross-modal alignment techniques~\cite{zheng2020hierarchical, wang2021text}, which included global~\cite{zheng2020dual} and local alignment strategies (\eg, patch-word or region-phrase matching)~\cite{he2024region, niu2020improving, li2022learning, gao2021contextual}.
-Unlike general image-text matching tasks, text-based person retrieval is enhanced by auxiliary tasks~\cite{wang2020vitaa, zhu2021dssl, zeng2021relation, yang2023towards} such as pose estimation, attribute prediction, and human segmentation.
+Echoing the broader field of image-to-text retrieval and text-to-image retrieval, early efforts focus on enhancing feature robustness~\cite{ zhang2018deep} and devising effective cross-modal alignment techniques, which include global~\cite{zheng2020dual} and local~\cite{ZHANG2025111247} alignment strategies, \eg, patch-word or region-phrase matching.
+Unlike general image-text matching tasks, text-based person retrieval is enhanced by auxiliary tasks such as attribute prediction~\cite{lin2019improving} and human segmentation~\cite{wang2020vitaa}.
 Specifically, three auxiliary reasoning tasks involving gender classification, appearance similarity, and image-to-text generation are developed by Zeng \etal~\cite{zeng2021relation} to facilitate alignment between pedestrian images and text.
-These approaches can be categorized into attention-based~\cite{li2017person, wang2022look, shu2022see, shao2022learning} and attention-free~\cite{ding2021semantically, zheng2020dual, wang2022caibc, chen2022tipcb} methods.
-Although attention-free techniques are generally more efficient, attention-based approaches frequently provide superior retrieval performance by effectively reducing modality gaps through cross-modal communication ~\cite{lu2024mind}.
-Recent advancements in vision-language pretraining models have initiated extensive research into text-based person retrieval~\cite{han2021text, shu2022see, yan2022clip} by refining feature discrimination.
-For example, utilizing the CLIP model~\cite{radford2021learning}, Han \etal~\cite{han2021text} and Yan \etal~\cite{yan2022clip} transfer the knowledge learned from large-scale generic image-text pairs.
-In~\cite{jiang2023cross,lu2024mind, bai2023rasa}, models are initialized by pre-trained CLIP~\cite{radford2021learning} or ALBEF~\cite{li2021align}.
+These approaches can be categorized into attention-based~\cite{wang2022look} and attention-free~\cite{wang2022caibc} methods.
+Although attention-free techniques are generally more efficient, attention-based approaches frequently provide superior retrieval performance by effectively reducing modality gaps through cross-modal communication.
+Recent advancements in vision-language pretraining models have initiated extensive research into text-based person retrieval by refining feature discrimination~\cite{shu2022see}.
+For example, utilizing the CLIP model~\cite{radford2021learning}, Yan \etal~\cite{yan2022clip} transfer the knowledge learned from large-scale generic image-text pairs.
+In~\cite{jiang2023cross} model is initialized by pretrained CLIP~\cite{radford2021learning}, while in~\cite{bai2023rasa} model is initialized by ALBEF~\cite{li2021align}.
 More recently, Yang \etal~\cite{yang2023towards} introduce a large-scale synthetic dataset named MALS for pretraining in text-based person retrieval, utilizing a joint framework of image-text matching and attribute-prompt learning.
 Subsequent fine-tuning on real-world benchmarks has significantly bolstered model performance.
 Unlike the works mentioned above, we focus on the domain gap problem between the pretraining and target datasets.
 We propose a new text-based person retrieval pipeline, considering domain adaptation at both image and region levels.
+At the image level, we tackle the domain shift between pretraining data and real-world target domain by introducing a Domain-aware Diffusion model (DaD).
+DaD enables the generation of a large-scale, Synthetic Domain-Aligned (SDA) dataset.
+In contrast to prior synthetic datasets like MALS~\cite{yang2023towards}, our SDA dataset achieves superior visual realism and is uniquely annotated with fine-grained region-phrase correspondences.
+At the region level, we propose a Multi-granularity Relation Alignment (MRA) framework, which performs hierarchical alignment through the joint optimization of both global image-text pairs and local region-phrase correspondences.